First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 Tax return and lodging

 The Australian financial year runs from 1st July to 1st June of the following year.
-I highly recommend always to lodge your taxes as you will definitely get something back!
+I highly recommend always lodging your taxes, as you will definitely get something back!

 Tax returns can be lodged at the ATO website any time from 1st July to 31st October, for the previous financial year.